OpenVPN/openvpn3-linux/README.md

 - Run: ``make install``

 You might need to also reload D-Bus configuration to make D-Bus aware of the newly installed service.
-On most system this happens automatically, but occasionally a manual operation is needed:
+On most system this happens automatically but occasionally a manual operation is needed:

     # systemctl reload dbus